Giancarlo Croce

 giancarlo_4.png

 I am a postdoctoral researcher and Marie Skłodowska-Curie fellow (MT-PoINT project) in the David Gfeller Lab.
-I develop data-driven methods to model T cell interactions with cancer cells, with the aim of accelerating personalized cancer immunotherapies.
+My research focuses on developing data-driven models to understand how T cells interact with cancer cells, with the goal of advancing cancer immunotherapy.

-I obtained my Ph.D. at the Sorbonne University, Paris, supervised by Martin Weigt.
-I worked on machine learning and physics-inspired methods for modeling the structure and evolution of proteins from their amino acid sequence.
-A physicist by training, my academic background includes a BSc from the University of Pavia and an MSc from the École Normale Supérieure, Paris in theoretical and statistical physics.
+I completed my Ph.D. at the Sorbonne University, Paris, under the supervision of Martin Weigt, where I developed machine learning and physics-inspired approaches to model protein structure and evolution from amino acid sequences.
+With a background in theoretical and statistical physics, I hold a BSc from the University of Pavia and an MSc from the École Normale Supérieure, Paris.